JasperFx/jasper/documentation/documentation/extensions/sqlserver/transactions.md

 <!--title:Sql Server Transaction Middleware-->

-Assuming that the Jasper.Persistence.SqlServer Nuget is referenced by your project, you can use the `[Transaction]` attribute on message (or HTTP) handler methods to wrap the message handling inside a single Sql Server transaction like so:
+Assuming that the Jasper.Persistence.SqlServer Nuget is referenced by your project, you can use the `[Transactional]` attribute on message (or HTTP) handler methods to wrap the message handling inside a single Sql Server transaction like so:

 <[sample:UsingSqlTransaction]>